AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 It is recommended to suppress [re-resolution](xref:ResolvedDataView#when-is-a-data-view-resolved) of the data view by specifying a cache behavior of "preserve" on each first-page request.

 ### Resolution behavior
 By default, requests for a first page of data will cause the data view to re-resolve.
 See the documentation on [resolved data views](xref:ResolvedDataView#when-is-a-data-view-resolved).
-This ensures that the data view accounts for any data items that have been added to or removed from OCS.
+This ensures that the data view accounts for any data items that have been added to or removed from the underlying OCS data store.
 Re-resolution may be suppressed by explicitly specifying a cache behavior of "preserve".

 Requests for subsequent pages include a `continuationToken`.
 This implictly suppresses re-resolution, akin to cache "preserve" behavior.